There's nothing derivative about the life of a lawyer in this multi-faceted area – our sources at global firm A&O demystify this their practice.

 CA: Which factors are currently driving securitization work and the derivatives market?

-ZS: There are constantly new regulations either being introduced or being phased-in, even under the new administration.
+ZS: There are constantly new regulations either being introduced or being phased in.
 Most of the work that I do is focused on Dodd-Frank regulation, which is still relatively new to the market.

-ZS: Everyone can follow press releases from the CFTC and SEC, which I would recommend doing if you are interested in following developments in the derivatives regulatory space.
+ZS: Everyone can follow press releases from the CFTC [Commodity Futures Trading Commission] and SEC [Securities and Exchange Commission], which I would recommend doing if you are interested in following developments in the derivatives regulatory space.
 Law firms (A&O included) also regularly put out client alerts or publications aimed at identifying major developments in these spaces.
 I will also plug aosphere (an Allen & Overy affiliate), which provides “advanced delivery” (i.e. legal updates or overviews of regulatory regimes tailored so as to be digestible by non-lawyers).

 “Understanding the underlying products makes it easier to understand why regulations have been written the way they have been or why financings are structured the way they are.”